jgi-kbase/AssemblyHomologyService/README.md

   that overwrite some, but not all, of the prior load's data.
 * Search namespaces (no free text search)
 * Update source ID, source DB ID, and description fields of namespace without reload
+* Support input and target sketch DBs with multiple sketch sizes.
+This makes searching across namespaces possible if the namespaces have different sketch sizes.